 The Secure Boot policy uses db and dbx to authorize pre-boot image file execution.
-For an image file to get executed, it must associate with a key or hash value in dbx.
+For an image file to get executed, it must associate with a key or hash value in db, and not associate with a key or hash value in dbx.
 Any attempts to update the contents of db or dbx must be signed by a private PK or KEK.
 Any attempts to update the contents of PK or KEK must be signed by a private PK.